ns-rse/git-collaboration/episodes/branching.md

 ::::::::::::::::::::::::::::::::::::: callout

 You may be wondering why when performing `git rebase` it mentions `git merge`.
-This is because a rebase will sequentially merge all commits from the branch you are rebasing onto, in this case `main` into the `HEAD` of your current checked out branch (`branch2`).
+This is because a rebase will sequentially merge all commits from the branch you are rebasing onto, in this case `main`, into the `HEAD` of your current checked out branch (`branch2`).

 ::::::::::::::::::::::::::::::::::::::::::::::::